Investigating Transferability in Pretrained Language Models

 \section{Number of finetuning epochs}

-\citet{he2019rethinking} found that much or all of the performance gap between an ImageNet-pretrained model and a model trained from scratch could be closed when the latter model was trained for longer.
-To evaluate this, we track validation losses up to 10 epochs in our progressive experiments, for $k \in \{0, 6, 12\}$ across all tasks and for 500 and 5k examples.
-We find minimal effects of training longer than three epochs for the subsamples of 5k, but find improvements of several percentage points for training for five epochs for the runs with 500 examples.
-Thus, for the runs of 500 in Figure \ref{fig:progressive}, we train for five epochs, while training for three epochs for all other trials.
-We train our probing experiments for 10 epochs on the full dataset.
+\citet{he2019rethinking} found that much or all of the performance gap between an ImageNet-pretrained model and a model trained from random initialization could be closed when the latter model was trained for longer.
+To evaluate this, we track validation losses up to ten epochs in our incremental experiments, for $k \in \{0, 6, 12\}$ across all tasks and for 500 and 5k examples.
+We find minimal effects of training longer than three epochs for the subsamples of 5k, but find improvements of several percentage points for training for five epochs for the trials with 500 examples.
+Thus, for the trials of 500 in Figure \ref{fig:progressive}, we train for five epochs, while training for three epochs for all other trials.
+We train our probing experiments (8 trials per layer) with early stopping for a maximum of 40 epochs on the full dataset.